-Embarking on a job search can be overwhelming, developing a robust job search plan will help.
+Embarking on a job search can be overwhelming.
+Developing a robust job search plan will help.
 After you know what position(s) you would like to target, you will need to write a focused resume and cover letter.

 Map Out A Job Search Strategy

-To begin, you’ll need to map out your strategy to increase the chances of landing a job quickly.
-Ensure that you have an eye-catching and effective resume and cover letter that is focused on your profession.
+To begin, you’ll need to map out your job-hunting strategy to increase the chances of landing a job quickly.
+Ensure that you have an eye-catching and effective resume and cover letter that is focused on your specific profession.

 These documents need to showcase your accomplishments and competencies within your industry and highlight what you can offer the company concerning revenue increases, productivity improvements, or business growth.
-A targeted resume gets better results – when it lands on someone’s desk, it shows you are an expert in the position you are wishing to secure.
+A targeted resume gets better results – when it lands on someone’s desk, it shows you are an expert in the position you wish to secure.

 If you plan on doing something, chances are you will make it happen if it is written in black and white.
 There is nothing better than being able to check off your accomplishments at the end of the week; you know that you did all you could.
-Reflecting on your week is top-priority of a job search plan.
+Reflecting on your week is a top priority of a job search plan.
 What did you learn, what could you have done better, what success did you have?

 A Job Search Plan – Structure Your Time Wisely

-If Possible Turn Your Job Search into Your 9–5
+If Possible, Turn Your Job Search Into Your 9–5

-Lastly, you should organize your job search days just as you would a regular work day.
+Lastly, you should organize your job search days just as you would a regular workday.
 The amount of time devoted to a job search will depend on if you are currently employed.

-Schedule at least one job search-related activity away from home each day.
-Plan to do some community networking, walking around to get energized and keep you motivated.
+Schedule at least one job search-related activity away from home each day—plan to do some community networking, walking around to get energized, and keep you motivated.
 You may stumble upon a person who provides a job lead to your next employer.